-The current members of the Risk Management Committee are Geoff Dixon (Chair), John Alexander and Rowena Danziger.
-A majority of Committee members are independent Directors.
+The current members of the Risk Management Committee are Geoff Dixon (Chair), Andrew Demetriou and Jane Halton AO PSM.
+The current Committee members are each independent, Non-executive Directors.

-The Chairman of the Risk Management Committee, Mr Geoff Dixon is an independent Director who has extensive experience in risk management having previously held a number of senior executive positions in large corporations.
+The Chairman of the Risk Management Committee, Mr Geoff Dixon, is an independent Director who has extensive experience in risk management having previously held a number of senior executive positions in large corporations.
 Further information about each Committee member's qualifications and experience is set out in the Directors' Statutory Report.
 Information regarding the number of times the Committee met throughout the period and the individual attendances of the members at those meetings has also been provided in the Directors' Statutory Report.